-Named for the species of Pronghorn Antelope that lived once here, Antelope Island is one of Utah's great salt lakes 11 recognized islands.
-The Great Salt Lake in which it sits is the 4th largest terminal lake in the world and is roughly 22 per cent salt (with a specific gravity of 1.17) making it possible to float on the water with great ease.
-It is home to bison, antelope which were re-introduced in the 90's, numerous migratory birds, coyotes, bobcats, eagles and the ubiquitous brine shrimp and brine flies that live throughout the salt lake.
+Named for the species of Pronghorn Antelope that once lived here, Antelope Island is one of Utah's Great Salt Lake's 11 recognized islands.
+The Great Salt Lake in which it sits is the 4th largest terminal lake in the world, and is roughly 22 per cent salt (with a specific gravity of 1.17), making it possible to float on the water with great ease.
+It is home to bison, antelope (which were re-introduced in the 90s), numerous migratory birds, coyotes, bobcats, eagles, and the ubiquitous brine shrimp and brine flies that live throughout the salt lake.

 However, the island and surrounding lake is home to some odder characters as well.
 Antelope Island ( or possibly Freemont) was the location of exile for an odd criminal named Jean Baptiste.
 In 1862 the local grave digger was accused by Brigham Young and other Mormons of stealing the clothes from up to 300 bodies.
-Young vowed to "make him a fugitive and a vagabond on the earth" and Baptiste was branded and sent to live on the island in exile.
+Young vowed to "make him a fugitive and a vagabond on the Earth," and Baptiste was branded and sent to live on the island in exile.
 What Baptiste wanted with the clothes of the dead is still unclear.
 He later mysteriously disappeared from the island.

-Also of interest is the yearly bison roundup where the bison are herded into pens and checked for disease, inoculated, and extra calves are auctioned.Nearby on the northeastern shore of the lake is the giant Spiral Jetty sculpture of Robert Smithson.
+Also of interest is the yearly bison roundup, where the bison are herded into pens and checked for disease, inoculated, and extra calves are auctioned.Nearby on the northeastern shore of the lake is the giant Spiral Jetty sculpture of Robert Smithson.